What Is Hanukkah? a Closer Look at the Festival of Lights

 Hanukkah has different spellings; Chanukah, Hanukkah, Chanukkah, and Hannukah are some variations.
-In the Hebrew language, Chanukah is pronounced with the letter chet, which is the eight letter of the alphabet.
-The “ch” sound is actually guttural and throaty; like in “Rachmaninoff” or “Bach” … there is no English equivalent to this sound.
-Hanukkah with the letter “H” is the closest thing in English to the sound of chet so the word has adapted these spellings.
+In the Hebrew language, Chanukah is pronounced with the letter chet, which is the eighth letter of the alphabet.
+The “ch” sound is actually guttural and throaty; like in “Rachmaninoff” or “Bach” but there is no English equivalent to this sound.
+Hanukkah with the letter “H” is the closest thing in English to the sound of chet, so the word has adapted these spellings.

 Personally, I prefer Chanukah but for the sake of consistency here, I will refer to the holiday spelling of "Hanukkah."

 The word Chanukah means “dedication.”

 Actually, the first question is why.
 Why are the dates different every year?
 Unlike the secular (Gregorian) calendar that we use which is based on the earth’s rotation around the sun, the Hebrew calendar is a lunar one, meaning that each month begins and ends with a new moon.
 There are 354 days in the 12 months of the Hebrew calendar; a 13th month is added every few years in order to catch up to our secular year of 365 days.

 Back to the question of when; the celebration of Hanukkah begins on the 25th day of the Jewish month of Kislev.
 Kislev is in the secular calendar month of December.